skeeterses/ElementsOfAI/README.md

 2/4/2023 -- In the robot search program, work on debugging the recursive clearTop function.
 The program places block B on top of A but the values in the waste column get clobbered when clearing the excess blocks off the top of A.
+2/5/2003 -- Robot search program is closed to being done.
+I created an extra variable to hold the inputNode char value and that solved the problem of the waste column being clobbered.
+The next step is to continue reading the blue book and get started on writing a Tic Tac Toe game in Java.